How Much To Pay A House Sitter (4 Factors to Consider)

 Factors to Consider

-By determining a fair rate to pay your house sitter, you ensure that you won’t get charged unfairly for the level of care provided.
+Determining a fair rate to pay your house sitter ensures you won’t get charged unfairly for the care provided.
+If hiring a friend, you want to ensure you’re paying them reasonably.

-In contrast, if you plan to hire a professional house sitter, you want to make sure their prices are within the average pay range of other sitters.
+In contrast, if you plan to hire a professional housesitter, you want to ensure their prices are within the average pay range of other sitters.
+Here is a list of factors to consider when determining what to pay your housesitter.

 Location

-A professional house sitter will cost more for large urban cities like New York City than a smaller rural town in Salt Lake City.
+The average rate for house sitting will vary significantly based on the geographical location of your home.
+A professional housesitter will cost more in large urban cities like New York City than in a smaller rural town like Salt Lake City.

 For example, the average hourly rate for sitters in Charlotte, North Carolina, is $38 per night.
 In comparison, the average rate for sitters in New York City is $45 per night.